 She wasn’t searching anymore.

 I don’t know the answer to my question, I never found it.
-It was what I’d been looking for, but nowhere to be found.
-Eventually, time lets you live with your seen and unseen, felt and unfelt, lived and forgotten-to-live, but you don’t lose them.
-You can’t lose something you forgot to lose when you should have, or you forgot to hold on to.
+But eventually, time lets you live with your seen and unseen, felt and unfelt, lived and forgotten-to-live.
 You live with the regret and, if you’re lucky, the beautiful things whose time has passed.

 But if you do it right, you find the answer to a better question: What to do with the beautiful things whose time is just about to come?

 Take them in.
 Like a hot, hazy July, the afterglow, going places, facing hard questions and deep fears.
-Like change, so you never have to ask yourself again where to bury the leftovers of summer, because your fire will burn even the ashes, she wrote down.
+Like change, so you never have to ask yourself again where to bury the leftovers of summer, because your fire will burn it all, even the ashes,” she wrote.